California Back Tax Penalties and Interest Explained

 If you owe taxes to the California Franchise Tax Board (FTB), your original balance is often just the beginning.
 The penalties and interest added by the FTB can easily double or triple your tax debt — especially if it goes unaddressed for a year or more.

-Whether you're a W-2 employee who missed a payment or a small business owner who filed late, it’s important to understand how these charges are calculated, and more importantly — how to reduce or remove them.
+Whether you're a W-2 employee who missed a payment or a small business owner who filed late, it’s important to understand how these charges are calculated, and more importantly — how to get help reducing California tax penalties and interest.

 This guide breaks it all down for Orange County taxpayers who want to fix their situation and avoid ongoing financial damage and possibly settle your IRS tax debt.